Kalshammari/tramsformer-based/README.md

 # tramsformer-based
 **End-to-End Attention/Transformer Model for Solar Flare Prediction from Multivariate Time Series Data** The code is an implementation of the Transformer and Attention-based Model for Multivariate Time Series-based Solar Flare Classification.
-It is implemented using PyTorch.
+It is implemented using Tensorflow.
 **Overview**

 This repository provides the implementation of the Transformer-based MVTS Classification Framework.
 The repository has:

     data/ contains the required dataset files.
-    Models/ contains the implementation of the LSTM-based MVTS Feature Selection Framework and baseline methods implementation. requirements.txt contains the libraries and tools needed to execute the models.
+    Models/ contains the implementation of the Transformer and Attention-based Model for Multivariate Time Series classification Framework and baseline methods implementation. requirements.txt contains the libraries and tools needed to execute the models.